Doctor of Philosophy Degree Program

 Department Comprehensive Examination

 A two-day written Department comprehensive examination is administered to all students enrolled in Epidemiology degree programs in late May of the first academic year.
-All students are required to sit for the exam on the scheduled dates—no alternate exams will be offered.
+All students are required to complete the exam on the scheduled dates—no alternate exams will be offered.
+The exam is a closed book/closed note exam.

 By the time of the examination, students should have completed 64 credits (one full year of residence), the required first-year coursework in their Track with a cumulative GPA of at least 3.0, and in these courses: